 Keeping close control

 We use our gated Project Delivery Process (PDP) to understand and control risks at key stages of all our projects.
 The PDP helps us to focus on what is important and apply good practice in line with our requirements, as well as international and national standards.
-This includes the application of our Corporate Major Accident Prevention Policy (CMAPP) across Group activities, with a strong emphasis on risk control, the auditing and assurance of contractors, equipment and service quality, personnel competencies and the interfaces between them.
+This includes the application of our (CMAPP) across Group activities, with a strong emphasis on risk control, the auditing and assurance of contractors, equipment and service quality, personnel competencies and the interfaces between them.

 The PDP and our standards also help us to challenge partners in non-operated ventures.